What started as a goal to run marathons has turned into a fight against MS.

 Each year the sold-out event is something these men (and a handful of women) look forward to.
 The Thrilla has gone from shaving heads and mustaches, and pies in the face in the early years to high-end auction items, Golden Glove boxing, and live entertainment today.
-Each year, Lucido’s Fine Jewelry has donated a Rolex watch.
-Jenuwine’s Cigar has donated a humidor and even a trip to their cigar factory, and Jim Riehl has donated a car for the last 3 years.
-This year’s car will be a 2017 Cadillac XT5.
-(2 year lease)
+Each year, local businesses donated gift cards and funds for this event.
+Jim Beam, has been our presenting sponsor for the past few years.

 Tony leads up a committee of local business leaders who meet regularly to plan the evening’s festivities.

 “There are many who bring their talents and services including George Penna and his staff at Villa Penna, and Jim Schmeltzer from Elite Photography who takes photos and videos at each event.
 These people do it for the cause and don’t ask for anything extra in return.”

 “The most important reason we did this was to help Donna, and everyone else in Michigan suffering from MS,” said Al Marino.

 An estimated 2.3 millions are diagnosed with MS worldwide with more than 18,000 in Michigan, one of the highest incidence rates in the United States.
 Multiple sclerosis is a chronic, unpredictable disease of the central nervous system (CNS), which is made up of the brain, spinal cord, and optic nerves.